sarkarchandan/myYoutubeREST/README.md

 ```sh
 $ gradle eclipse
 ```
-- Enter the _Client ID_ and _Client Secret_ to and generated _Refresh Token_ for the registered project with Google      Developer Console in the respective fields of the **YoutubeEngine** class of the package _de.uniba.myREST.engine_
+- Enter the _Client ID_ and _Client Secret_ to and generated _Refresh Token_ for the registered project with Google      Developer Console in the respective static fields of the **YoutubeEngine** class of the package _de.uniba.myREST.engine_
 - Make sure that glassfish server container is running.
 - Build the archive and deploy to the Container.
 ```sh